 Meticulously recreated by professor and designer Max Roberts, it is certainly one of the most beautiful, and at the same time least-useful urban transit maps out there; an uncanny Doppelganger of a once-familiar system, down to its not-quite-Futura font.

 It is foremost of all the GDR-era S-Bahn maps in that it is not designed to help passengers find routes between stations, but rather to display the system as a beautiful, rainbow-hued unity.
 Ultimately, it resembles nothing so much as the circulatory system of an autonomous, self-sustaining organism, wholly unconcerned with the amoeba-like apparition of West Berlin to its left.

-If the 1980 S-Bahn map is indifferent to West Berlin, by 1988 it looks ready to swallow it whole.
+If the 1980 S-Bahn map is indifferent to West Berlin, by 1988 it looks ready to swallow it whole – a division further cemented by the handover of the western S-Bahn lines to BVG in 1984.
 Here, West Berlin is a withered nothingness inside the socialist Pac-Man of the S-Bahn.
 Potsdam is placed at what looks like a breezy five-minute trip from Ostkreuz; in reality, the two stations are over 30 kilometers apart.

 In its design, it echoes the S-Bahn map from 1951, but the ring shape is deceptive: the later map echoes the shape of the pre-and-post-Wall S41/42 Ring route, but is at a much more massive scale (without any corresponding scale on the map itself), and actually shows the current Zone C regional line, which likely would have taken the better part of a day to make one full circuit.